gowthamgdn/Python_Libraries/README.md

 Data Preparation and Cleaning: Use dataprep and klib to clean and explore your dataset.
 Exploratory Data Analysis: Generate EDA reports and visualize data distributions and correlations.
 Modeling: Use pycaret to build, compare, and deploy machine learning models.

+# Featuretools
+The Featuretools package is valuable for automated feature engineering, creating new features from raw data to improve model performance.
+Both libraries are especially useful if you are working with small datasets.

+# Advantages
+Enhances model performance through automated feature engineering.